williamalexakis/void-shell/README.md

 ## Overview

-Anew Shell, or Ash, is a simple, custom Unix-style shell focusing on speed, minimalism, and clarity.
+Anew Shell, or Ash, is a custom and simple Unix-style shell focusing on speed, minimalism, and clarity.

 ## Features